isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 </tbody>
 </table>

-<sup>^</sup>If you have a vaccination certificate issued in the United States, but are unable to obtain it in a digitally verifiable format, please write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> and provide either (a) your digital vaccination record retrieved through your state’s public health database, or b) your physical vaccination records and a letter signed by your vaccination provider to attest to your vaccination status.
-The attestation letter should contain your personal particulars and details about your vaccination.
+<sup>^</sup>If your vaccination record was issued in the US but you are unable to produce a digitally verifiable vaccination certificate, you can provide either (a) your digital vaccination record retrieved through your state’s or local health authority’s public health database, or (b) your physical vaccination records and a letter signed by your vaccination provider to attest to your vaccination status; the attestation letter should contain your name, and at least one other personal identifier such as the date of birth or passport number corresponding exactly with the information in your passport used for entry into Singapore, and details about your vaccination.
+- Singapore Citizens and Permanent Residents do not need to apply for the VTP and can just show either of the above documents for verification at the airlines check-in counter pre-departure and on arrival at the Singapore immigration.
+- Short-Term Visitors and Long-Term Pass Holders who need to apply for the VTP but cannot upload their vaccination certificate can write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> with the documents attached for verification.

 <sup>*</sup>If you are a non-Korean national and a Singapore short-term visitor or long-term pass holder, you should write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> your vaccination certificate downloaded from the <a href="https://nip.kdca.go.kr/irgd/civil.do?mnlv1=2&mnlv2=3" target="_blank">KDCA website</a>, which will be verified through the unique document number.
 Thereafter, you will be advised on how to proceed with your VTP application.

 If you encounter an error upon uploading the QR code on your vaccination certificate onto the VTP application portal, despite meeting the requirements above, please write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="blank">enquiry form</a> and provide your vaccination certificate.
-If you are unable to obtain one of the digitally verifiable vaccination certificates listed above, you will not be eligible for travel on the VTL.
+If you are unable to obtain one of the accepted proofs of vaccination listed above, you will not be eligible for travel on the VTL.

 <div id="invalidcode"></div>

-#### 6. Why was/were my vaccination QR code(s) not accepted in my VTP application?
+#### 5. Why was/were my vaccination QR code(s) not accepted in my VTP application?

 You may encounter errors upon uploading your vaccination QR code(s) for reasons such as: